top of page

 Somewhere in the above, I got married too young and divorced.
 I could go into detail, but how long do you want this post to be?

 Anyway, I married again.
 This time I got it right.
 When pregnant with our first child, I sold the salon.
-I was not sure what I wanted to do next.
+I was not sure what to do next.
 In the throes of new motherhood, I decided I wanted to teach.

 I began writing a ghastly ‘novel’ when I was working on those cruise liners.
 I cannot remember much about it, which is probably just as well.
 Something vaguely romantic scrawled into a notebook at first and then on one of those ‘brother’ typewriters that had a tiny screen showing the sentence in progress.
 The title was ‘Good People’.
 No idea why.